Accessibility legislation: what you need to know

 Content published in a document format (for example, PDF, Excel or Word documents) before 23 September 2018 is exempt from the accessibility regulations – unless users need them to use a service, for example a form that lets you request school meal preferences.

-The options for making content published in document format accessible are:
+We can make content published in document format accessible by:

-- convert the document into an accessible HTML format
+- converting the document into an accessible HTML format

-- make the document format accessible ( find out how to do this in the Accessible formats section of our Making analytical publications accessible guidance)
+- making the document format accessible (find out how to do this in the Accessible formats section of our Making analytical publications accessible guidance)

 Generally, we would advise to make the document into an accessible HTML format.
 But there may be times when this is not possible.